 How much is a K40 Laser cutter?

-You’re going to be looking at around $370 – $500 USD for a stock machine with Free Shipping
+if you’re ready and decided on the K40 and you don’t know Which K40 laser to buy, you’re going to be looking at around $370 – $500 USD for a stock machine with Free Shipping

 Depending on whether this hits your budget or not, it might be better to look more into the higher-priced 50W laser machines which will touch above the $1000-$1500 USD mark but will be better off in the long run if you plan to do production runs or start a business with your machine

 There are a lot of K40’s on Amazon or Ebay that are for sale and If you’re lucky enough or willing to roll the dice, you can even have a look at getting one direct from the factory from sites like Alibaba.
 Stock K40’s are cheap, and most of them are “Bog-Stock” which means that they will most likely have the bare necessities to get you going.

 You want to make sure when you make your first K40 purchase that you have all the necessities included with your K40 before you hit the “Buy-It-Now” Button